life-itself/community/content/blog/2023/06/29/future-of-education-with-fabienne-vailes.md

   - community-call
 image: /assets/images/fabienne-vailes-community-calll.jpg
 ---
+>This conversation is part of a series of bi-monthly community calls hosted in the Life Itself online community if you would like to join future calls join us in our [Whatsapp Community](https://chat.whatsapp.com/JNJCTZugNQn1fq89xbHtfA).

-In this discussion we explore the future of education.
+In this conversation we explore the future of education.
 The current education system failed us, so what are we gonna do about it?
 Fabienne brings a grounded and pragmatic approach to modern education with her Flourishing Student Model.

 ## The Conversation